Skip to main content

 welcoming_programme_study_material_cover_etag

-The Welcoming Programme Research Module is a crash course for incoming researchers and PhD students.
+The Settle in Estonia Research Module is a crash course for incoming researchers and PhD students.
 Learn about research institutions and their functions, various academic networks and organisations, research funding schemes in Estonia, teaching practices applied at Estonian universities and more.

 The Welcoming Programme offers short courses on various topics to foreign nationals about settling in Estonia.